2019

 Business Wire

 Public relations isn’t easy.
 There’s a balance to our craft—a strategic mix of interpersonal grace and tactical excellence mostly foreign to other professions.
 Persistence, assertion, charm, and humility tie to every relationship and placement we earn.
 For decades, understanding the audience’s goals and interests drove our successes; it was our ability to engage with reporters that earned PR a seat at the table.
-But in recent years, that balance has shifted.

 article thumbnail